protocol/nft-website/docs/reference/metadata-schemas.md

 This schema is deliberately minimal, and does not cover everything that you might want to put in your NFT metadata.
 However, because it's a convenient baseline, the ERC-721 schema has been widely adopted and extended by many marketplaces and NFT smart contracts.

-Many ERC-721 compatible contracts have adopted the [OpenSea metadata recommendations](https://docs.opensea.io/docs/metadata-standards), which suggests conventions for some additional fields that are broadly useful for common types of NFTs.
+Many ERC-721 compatible contracts have adopted the [OpenSea metadata recommendations](https://docs.opensea.io/docs/metadata-standards), which suggest conventions for additional fields that are broadly useful for common types of NFTs.

 ### ERC-1155

-The [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) "Multi-token standard" extends ERC-721 to support issuing many different types of token from the same smart contract.
-This allows more efficient creation of distinct token types, which has helped make NFTs practical for gaming use cases.
+The [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) multi-token standard extends ERC-721 to support issuing many types of token from the same smart contract.
+This allows for more efficient creation of distinct token types, which has helped make NFTs practical for gaming use cases.

 The ERC-1155 metadata schema is very similar to the one proposed in ERC-721.
 Since it only adds a few additional properties, tools supporting ERC-721 should support ERC-1155 metadata as well, though they may ignore the extra fields.